avk/avk.github.io/_case_studies/secure-reader-threading.md

 <a name="1"></a>
 ## Overview

 Virtru's Secure Reader (<abbr title="Secure Reader">SR</abbr>) is a web app that allows reading and replying to encrypted email.
 But <abbr title="Secure Reader">SR</abbr> displays only one message at a time.
-Following an encrypted email conversation means jumping between your email client and <abbr title="Secure Reader">SR</abbr> to read more than one message.
+Following an encrypted email conversation means <mark>jumping between your email client and <abbr title="Secure Reader">SR</abbr> to read more than one message</mark>.
 Virtru customers need to see earlier encrypted emails in a thread with minimal friction in a performant way, even for long threads.